 What credit score is needed to buy a car?

-Some lenders, such as RoadLoans, don’t set a minimum required credit score to buy a car.
+Some lenders don’t set a minimum required credit score to buy a car.
 Instead, these lenders can focus on your income and debt and factors such as the loan-to-value (LTV) ratio, which is how much you borrow for a car compared to what the car is worth.

-The Experian research shows that deep subprime borrowers with credit scores of 300 to 500 received an average interest rate of 14.30% on new vehicles.
-For super prime borrowers with credit scores of 781 to 850, the average interest rate on new vehicles is 4.01%.
+Experian reports that deep subprime borrowers with credit scores of 300 to 500 received an average interest rate of 20.58% on used vehicles.
+For super prime borrowers with credit scores of 781 to 850, the average interest rate on used vehicles is 3.66%.
 While these figures don’t directly take down payments into account, it shows general differences based on your credit score.
 It is possible to get an auto loan with no credit or low credit, as well as those who have gone through bankruptcy, but it will cost more.

 No-down-payment car loan: How to borrow less